 The Board has formally assessed its compliance against the Code of Governance and confirms that the Organisation is compliant.
 The Board has assessed compliance with the Governance and Financial Viability Standards and confirms that the Organisation complies.

-Members of the Association
+Members of the Company

-As of 31 March 2021 there were 40 shareholders, each holding a £1.00 share all of which are independent in accordance with the Association's new Rules.
-This includes Connexus Housing Limited which is a member and holds a £1.00 share.
+As of 31 March 2020 there were 15 shareholders, each holding a £1.00 share all of which are independent in accordance with the Association's new Rules.
+Connexus Housing Limited is also a member and holds a £1.00 share.
 Members have voting rights at Annual and Special General Meetings.
 Members of the Association are eligible to be elected to sit on the Board and Committees.
 The detailed arrangements regarding membership are set out in the Rules of the Association.

-Health and Safety
+Health and safety